+Most sites have a logo or text as the logo, a navigation (or two), an introduction that explains what your site is all about, maybe a background image, and photos.
 Lets start with logos and the “blank space” that is common with website designs.
-So after you paid for your fine artwork and million dollar logo design, lets see whats wrong?
-So check out this link as reference.
+So after you paid for your fine artwork and million dollar logo design, lets see what’s wrong?
+So check out this link as an example reference.

 2. The Fonts.

-The top image (image 1) uses joker font and comic sans, Don’t ever use joker or comic sans fonts.
+The basic rules is don’t ever use joker or comic sans fonts.
 It’s garbage.
 There’s a real subtle difference to some people but fonts will change the way you shop, judge a product, think about the item, and the list goes on.
 Its all about perspective and how you want to present yourself.
-It’s fashion, its about the times, the trends, it’s art, its all about how you envision the world and utilize important typography with your clients, customers and viewers.
+It’s like fashion accessories in the typography world, it’s about trends, it’s art, its all about how you envision the world and utilize important typography with your clients, customers and viewers.